 Christina Weiland

-Christina Weiland is an associate professor at the University of Michigan's School of Education, with a courtesy appointment at the Gerald R. Ford School of Public Policy and affiliations with the Educational Studies department, the Combined Program in Psychology and Education program, and the Ford School's Education Policy Initiative.
+Christina Weiland is the Karl and Martha Kohn Professor of Social Policy and a professor at the University of Michigan's Marsal Family School of Education, and has affiliations with the Educational Studies department, the Combined Program in Psychology and Education program, and the Ford School's Education Policy Initiative.
 She also serves as core faculty for the University of Michigan’s Predoctoral Training Program and Postdoctoral Training Program in Causal Inference in Education Policy Research.

 Dr. Weiland’s research focuses on the effects of early childhood interventions and public policies on children’s development, especially on children from low-income families.
 She is particularly interested in the active ingredients that drive children’s gains in successful, at-scale public preschool programs.
 She is also interested in quantitative research methods, educational measurement, and developmental processes research.
 Her work is also characterized by strong, long-standing research collaborations with practitioners, particularly the Boston Public Schools Department of Early Childhood.